Building Meaningful Relationships

 Since my elementary school days of being pulled out each week for what we called “shy class,” a program to help kids find their voice through creativity, collaboration, and performance, I have been a believer in the power of the arts in education.
 I love watching students take risks and discover interests and talents they never knew they had.
 I am amazed as they develop more confidence academically, personally, and socially because of their participation.
 I hold a BFA in Music Dance Theater and a BA in Theater Arts Education from BYU.
 I taught and directed theater and music in Utah and Colorado.
 Some of my favorite outdoor activities are hiking, biking, rafting, and backpacking with my family.
 I currently live in New Glarus, a quaint little one stoplight town in southern Wisconsin, with my husband Scott and four awesome kids.

 Trying new things (even if they sometimes blow up) is one of the things I enjoy the most about teaching chemistry.
 I love helping students see that chemistry can be fun, interesting, and meaningful in their everyday lives.
-From the chemicals used on the Idaho potato farm where I grew up to the chocolate chip cookies in my oven right now, chemistry is all around us.
-As a little girl, I would play school on a big chalkboard at my grandparents house.
-I loved pretending to be a teacher, but it took me several years to realize that I should move from playing pretend school to really teaching.
+From the chemicals used on the potato farm where I grew up to the chocolate chip cookies in my oven, chemistry is all around us.
 After earning my M.S. in chemistry from the University of Utah, I worked in a biochemistry lab for a few years before finally becoming a teacher.
-I taught chemistry in a large public high school for 3 years and a smaller charter high school for 5 years before moving to sunny southeastern Washington state with my husband and three little girls.
+I taught chemistry in a large public high school for 3 years and a smaller charter high school for 5 years before moving to southeastern Idaho with my husband and three little girls.
 I enjoy the outdoors, being with my family, cooking, and reading.
 Some of my favorite authors are C.S.
 Lewis, J.R.R Tolkien, J. Budziszewski, Jasper Fforde, and Patrick F. McManus.

 I am a student at BYU Provo, majoring in accounting with a minor in ballroom dance.
 Before that, I attended Williamsburg Academy where I learned important life lessons, gained a leadership education and developed lasting friendships with mentors and other students.
 I graduated magna cum laud, leaving the legacy of the llama in my wake.
 To this day, I’m still not sure why the llama ever became popular, but I’m guessing it’s because I may have “accidentally” leaked a video of the mentors doing the infamous llama dance on social media.